wveducation/teachwv/src/pages/state-testing-requirement-information.md

 ## Praxis Test Preparation Resources

-If you are planning to sign-up for Praxis basic skills, content or professional education testing, please review [Praxis Test Preparation Resources](https://wvde.us/educator-development-and-support/preparation/praxis-resources/) which provides information about resources that may offer financial assistance or help increase your success on these exam(s).
+If you are planning to sign-up for Praxis basic skills, content or professional education testing, please review [Praxis Test Preparation Resources](https://wvde.us/educator-development-and-support/preparation/praxis-resources/) which provides information about resources that may help increase your success on these exam(s).

 <a href="https://wvde.us/educator-development-and-support/preparation/praxis-resources/" class="btn">Praxis Testing Preparation Resources</a>